barumau/pandunia/eng/001_ration.md

 There are many writing systems in the world today but only a handful of them are international.
-The most popular writing systems are the Roman alphabet, the Cyrillic alphabet, the Arabic script and the Chinese pictographic symbols.
+The most popular writing systems are the Latin alphabet, the Cyrillic alphabet, the Arabic script and the Chinese pictographic symbols.

-Only the Roman alphabet has become truly global.
+Only the Latin alphabet has become truly global.
-Most languages of Europe, the Americas and Africa are written in the Roman alphabet.
+Most languages of Europe, the Americas and Africa are written in the Latin alphabet.
-Also several notable languages in Asia, including Turkish, Malay and Vietnamese, are written in the Roman alphabet.
+Also several notable languages in Asia, including Turkish, Malay and Vietnamese, are written in the Latin alphabet.

-Therefore the Roman alphabet is the obvious choice for the international language.
+Therefore the Latin alphabet is the obvious choice for the international language.

 ### Only five vowels